Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Methods

 \begin{enumerate} \item{An input source signal $\bm{X}$ that is modeled as a random process sampled from space $\mathcal{X}$.} \item{An encoder that transforms the input source signal $\bm{X}$ into a compressed signal $\bm{Y}$ that is suitable to be transmitted.
 The space of possible values of $\bm{Y}$ is denoted as $\mathcal{Y}$.} \item{A decoder operating on the compressed message $\bm{Y}$ to obtain a reconstructed message $\hat{X}$ which is an approximation of the true message $\bm{X}$.
 The space of possible $\hat{\bm{X}}$ values is denoted as $\hat{\mathcal{X}}$. } \end{enumerate}

 This notation is schematically illustrated in Fig. \ref{fig:meth_info}a.
 As a start towards understanding mechanical information processing, we focus on the encoder portion of the information channel and investigate the efficacy of a solid elastic body as an encoder since this is the first component responsible for transmitting information.
 In this case, the input source $\bm{X} \sim \mathcal{X}$ is the applied load and the output measured reaction force is $\bm{Y} \sim \mathcal{Y}$ (see Fig. \ref{fig:meth_info}b).
 To mimic physical systems, we will measure reaction forces at discrete sensor points in the solid body such that $k$ sensor readings can be represented in $d_y$-dimensional vector $\bm{Y} \in \mathbb{R}^{d_y}$ (see Fig. \ref{fig:meth_info}b).
-Note that these sensor readings are noiseless and can record reaction forces at floating-point precision.
+For simplicity, these sensor readings are noiseless and can record reaction forces at floating-point precision.
+Extensions to noisy systems can be explored in future work.

 Since the sensors are noiseless, we are able to infer some information-theoretic bounds for our mechanical information encoder.
 For an arbitrary set of sensors $\bm{Y}$, the conditional entropy $h(\bm{Y}|\bm{X})=0$ because $\bm{Y}$ can be inferred exactly from $\bm{X}$.
 As such, Eqn. \eqref{eqn:MI_entY} simplifies to $I(\bm{X};\bm{Y}) = h(\bm{Y})$.
 This means that for our mechanical encoder, a high entropy of $h(\bm{Y})$ results in a high mutual information $I(\bm{X};\bm{Y})$.
 In the case where $\bm{Y}$ captures all the information about the load, the conditional entropy $h(\bm{X}|\bm{Y}_s) = 0$ by definition.
 As a result, from Eqn. \eqref{eqn:MI_entX}, $\max I(\bm{X};\bm{Y}) = h(\bm{X})$.
 We use these observations to formulate the normalized mutual information for our mechanical encoder as: